Samkaxe/PasswordManager/README.md

     npm start
     ```

-    *   This will start your React development server, and your application should be accessible at `http://localhost:3000`
+    *   This will start your React development server, and your application should be accessible at `http://localhost:3000` and will not work if it's on a different port because of CORS

 **Additional Notes**